 - The vulva becomes engorged

-Nine weeks is the average gestation time for dogs.
+Nine weeks is the average cockapoo gestation period.
 Regardless of their size or breed, all dogs are subject to this.
 You can spot a pregnant Cockapoo before a veterinarian confirms it.
 These are some examples of what to look out for:

-Your veterinarian will use ultrasound to confirm pregnancy, and a second scan may be available closer to the due date of the Cockapoo’s delivery.
+Your veterinarian will use an ultrasound to confirm pregnancy, and a second scan may be available closer to the due date of the Cockapoo’s delivery.
 We mentioned relaxin earlier in the article.
-Typically, an ultrasound can be performed around 30 days into the pregnancy, so you’ll more than likely not see a vet check for relaxin.
+Typically, an ultrasound can be performed around 30 days into the cockapoo pregnancy, so you’ll likely not see a vet check for relaxin.

 Ultrasound has difficulties accurately counting the number of puppies; however, it can detect heartbeats.

 When a pregnant dog is delivered, it is referred to as whelping.
 Make sure you have all the supplies your dog will need to make the experience as painless as possible if you intend to deliver the puppies at home.